 Saisons to Try From Allagash Brewing Co.: Allagash Saison, Saison Gratis, and Shiro’s Delight

-For exceptional American interpretations of Belgian classics, look no further than Allagash.
-Not only are they delicious, they’re widely accessible.
-From spontaneously fermented sour ales to crisp and clean saisons, Allagash never misses.
-Nearly every beer from the Portland, Maine-based brewery is perfect.
-The eponymous Saison was a genre-defining beer and Allagash continues to experiment within the farmhouse ale category.
+The eponymous Saison was a genre-defining beer, and Allagash continues experimenting within the farmhouse ale category.
 “As a brewery, we’ve gotten plenty of range out of the style,” shared Jason Perkins, Allagash Brewmaster.
 “There’s Allagash Saison, brewed with a traditional saison yeast to be super dry with a peppery and tropical aroma.
-We also have saisons like Darling Ruby, a grisette that’s brewed with grapefruit juice and zest.”
+We also have saisons like Darling Ruby, a grisette brewed with grapefruit juice and zest.”
 When asked about his favorite example of the style, he was quick to honor the Belgian tradition, “If you’re asking for a hallmark saison, that would be Saison Dupont for sure.”

 Brewery Ommegang